Are White Gums a Red Flag for Oral Cancer? Let's Find Out

 This risk is even lower when it comes to gums.
 Gum cancer is relatively rare, accounting for only 6% of all oral malignancies.
 It's the tongue and lower lips that are more frequently targeted.

-So, why does leukoplakia have this cancer risk?
-Again, most cases are harmless, not even requiring treatment.
+Again, most leukoplakia cases are harmless, not even requiring treatment.
 But sometimes, it can lead to changes in cell behavior, known as Dysplasia.

 Think of dysplasia as a potential early warning sign of cancer.
 The good news is that dysplasia is reversible.
 By addressing risk factors like smoking, excessive alcohol consumption, and infections, we can prevent these white patches from going any further.